Why Success Feels Empty—and What Your Soul Is Actually Asking For

 When we chase other people’s definitions of success without first figuring out what success means to us, it feels empty when we do reach those milestones.
 These surface wants don’t reach the core of what the soul actually desires.

 Let’s take money as an example: yes, I want money—but what are the values or desires underneath that want?
 For me, it’s stability and the desire to start growing a family.
-It’s the freedom to travel and feel inspired by being immersed in different cultures.
+It’s the freedom to travel, to immerse myself in different cultures and feel inspired.
 It’s also space to pursue my art.
 The money itself isn’t the point—it’s in service of the values that are truly mine on a soul level.

 What are the things that genuinely light you up, or nourish your soul?
 When you strip away outside perception, what do you actually want?
-When you work towards the things that are truly aligned with your soul’s desires, your summit won’t feel empty—it’ll feel like destiny.
+When you work towards what is truly aligned with your soul’s desires, your summit won’t feel empty—it’ll feel like destiny.
 Like you were meant to do this, in this lifetime, in this exact way.

 Beyond the to-do list, what is yours to do?